- What is compound interest?

 Investing isn’t everything.
-Like most things in life it is best to strike a balance.
-With investing it is the balance between enjoying yourself now and providing for your future.
+Like most things in life, it is best to strike a balance.
+With investing, it’s the balance between enjoying yourself now and providing for your future.

-4. Over time, regular saving of quite small amounts can build up an astonishing sum of money.
+4. Over time, regular savings of small amounts can build up an astonishing sum of money.